astropy/astroquery/docs/gaia/gaia.rst

   Num. columns: 96

-Once a table is loaded, columns can be inspected
+Once a table is loaded, columns can be inspected:

 .. code-block:: python